 Without wishing to deprive anybody of what they desire the reality is that such superfluous overspending now, especially on non-essentials, jeopardises future income and the basic lifestyle of the future.
 It seems that the lessons of the fallout of the Celtic Tiger have not been learnt in some quarters.
 Don’t get me wrong, I don’t want to be seen as a Scrooge type character but the truth is many did not understand the full implications of their borrowing to fuel their overspending in the Noughties until it was too late.
 It really should be a case of once bitten, twice shy.
 Overspending just does not work.

 On the other hand, simple accumulation whether through a bank account or a pension product can produce a substantial sum.
 Einstein is reputed to have declared that “the most powerful force in the universe is compound interest”.
 For example, a savings of a mere €23 a week earning only 3%p.a. over a 10 year period amounts to a tidy sum of €13,943 after 10 years and €32,762 over 20 years.
 If the growth rate was 6% then the figures become €16,375 and €46,200 respectively.
 Saving multiples of €23 on a weekly basis produces pro rata returns.
 The bottom line is that a consistent approach to savings can pay off and, as such, this can produce a significant future source of income.
+This consistency will lead to having a pension of large value rather than a pension of limited value.

 Saving and spending are only part of the equation.
 Managing risk is key.
 One of the other lessons of the Celtic Tiger is that people chased the dreams of others by trying to copy the “Jones” in either purchasing property or gambling with “Contracts For Difference”.
 Many invested in assets with risks that they did not understand and in many cases compounded that risk with borrowed money.
 Very few stood back and really gave consideration as to their personal ability to absorb financial losses if the investments went pear shaped.
 These harsh lessons should not be forgotten.
 In essence, you should only gamble with what you can afford to lose.
 Otherwise you need to control risk and invest for the future.